k1yrix/NSMRS-Stock-Photography/SECURITY.md

 - Is the vulnerability zero-day?
 - What items are affected in this vulnerability?

 Once a security advisory is up, all branches are to be locked down to push until the vulnerability is resolved as pushing further might result the vulnerability getting worse.
+On occasion, pull requests might be overwritten if those pull requests are open to fix a vulnerability.